 Tribal customs attract the attention of experts in the wake of multiple threats posed to public Health and food security.
 Indigenous knowledge systems are being valued assets in the context Biodiversity just as Ethnobotany.
 This explains why distinguished scientist MS Swaminathan wants to ensure that resources will be shared in a more sustainable and equitable manner.
 This view is shared by M. Venkaiah Naidu, Vice President of India, who believes that tribal groups can teach us lessons in sustainable development.

-In the larger context of this appeal relates to the question how the effects of climate change affects rural and urban communities alike: “Cultivating and conserving diversity is no luxury in our times: it is a survival imperative.”
+In the larger context of Ecology and environment this appeal relates to the question how the effects of climate change affects rural and urban communities alike: “Cultivating and conserving diversity is no luxury in our times: it is a survival imperative.”
 (Vandana Shiva).
 In her paper “Perceiving the Forest“, historian Romila Thapar looks at the way people observed and wrote about the forest at different times, and to see how over time it changes:

 Environmental history is being researched in a much bigger way than before.
 This is apparent in discussions on the decline of Harappan cities.
 What caused the decline?
 Today we know that invasions and conquest are very often really quite marginal.
 More likely factors could be deforestation, possible changes in climate at that time, changes in sea level and the silting up of settlements, flooding, changing river courses like that of the Satlej or the disappearance of the Hakra, and the proximity of settlements to particular ecologies.